 The Reading Assignments will be graded with a plus, check or minus.
 If your work is completed, you will earn a plus.
 If it is partly complete, it will earn a check.
 And if it is largely incomplete, it will receive a minus.
-Completed not only means that each question is addressed, but also that complete sentences are used and that it is clear that some thought has been put into every response.
-The Reading Assignment is graded on effort.
-Each Reading Assignment contributes up to 8 points towards your homework grade: a plus is 8 points, a check is 6 points, and a minus is 4 points.
-Be sure to answer all parts of all questions!
+Essentially, a plus is an A, a check is a C, and a minus is a D. Be sure to answer all parts of all questions!